lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 like the Minecraft server, [Paper](https://github.com/PaperMC/Paper/commit/b475c6a683fa34156b964f751985f36a784ca0e0), have already begun patching their usage of `log4j2`.

-This [proof of concept](https://twitter.com/chvancooten/status/1469340927923826691) of changing an iPhone's name demonstrates that physical devices are also affected by this vulnerability.
-To be clear, this proof of concept only shows the vulnerability exists on iPhones, but there is currently no known remote method of triggering it.
+This [proof of concept](https://twitter.com/chvancooten/status/1469340927923826691) of changing an iPhone's name shows how widespread the issue is.
+Given the traffic originates from Apples IPv4 subnet, they transport the changed iPhone name to their backend where it ends up in a Log4j handled output.

 **Updates (3 hours after posting):**
 According to [this blog post](https://www.cnblogs.com/yyhuni/p/15088134.html) (in [english](https://www-cnblogs-com.translate.goog/yyhuni/p/15088134.html?_x_tr_sl=auto&_x_tr_tl=en&_x_tr_hl=en-US)),